fabianoriccardi/ESPLogger/README.md

     bool flusher(const char* chunk, int n);

-where *chunk* is a pointer to a buffer that contains one or more records separated by '\0' char; *n* tells how many bytes is long the chunk, including '\0's.
+where *chunk* is a pointer to a buffer that contains one or more records separated by '\0' char; *n* tells the effective data size in the chunk buffer, including '\0's.
+This value is always <= `chuckSize`.
 This function should return true if the flush process succeeds, false otherwise (e.g. the server wasn't reachable).
 If true is returned, the library deletes the flushed data and, if other data are available, it calls `flusher()` again, otherwise it stops.
 If false, the library stops the flushing process and preserves the unflushed data for the next flush().

 This kind of packetization can be useful in various scenarios, especially when the log is very large and you cannot send everything in a single shot.
-The maximum size of a chunk can be set at run-time through *setSizeLimitPerChunk()*.
+The maximum size of a chunk can be set at run-time through `setChuckSize()`.

 Please note that the flush() method guarantees that: